Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Additional experiments and examples

 \subsection{Example of $K$ approaching $N$}

-This paragraph introduces the behavior of Stadion when the numbers of clusters $K$ evaluated become as large as the number of samples $N$.
-Even if this is beyond the common setting in clustering, the criterion is still valid.
-Figure~\ref{fig:trade-off-N} displays the stability trade-off for $K$-means on an example with three Gaussians, using ARI as the similarity metric.
-As $K$ approaches $N$:

-\begin{itemize} \item Between-cluster stability decreases towards $0$, except for $K=N$ where it jumps back to $1$, because all partitions with one sample per cluster are perfectly similar to ARI. \item Within-cluster stability increases towards $1$, as clusters with few samples become trivially stable. \item Stadion still indicates the correct solution $K=3$, while decreasing towards $-1$, only jumping back to $0$ when $K=N$. \end{itemize}
+This paragraph introduces the behavior of Stadion when the number of clusters $K$ evaluated becomes as large as the number of samples $N$.
+Even if this is beyond the common setting in clustering, the criterion is still consistent.
+Figure~\ref{fig:trade-off-N} displays the stability trade-off for $K$-means on an example with three Gaussians, using ARI as the similarity metric fot stability estimation.
+As $K$ approaches $N$, \begin{enumerate} \item Between-cluster stability decreases towards $0$, except for $K=N$ where it jumps back to $1$, because all partitions with one sample per cluster are perfectly similar to ARI. \item Within-cluster stability increases towards $1$, as clusters with few samples become trivially stable. \item Stadion still indicates the correct solution $K=3$, while decreasing towards $-1$, only jumping back to $0$ when $K=N$. \end{enumerate}

-Note that the borderline case $K = N$ depends on the similarity used, for instance with Fowlkes-Mallows the between-cluster stability does not jump back to $1$, staying at $0$.
-In addition, with the extended version, the perturbed partition will not have one sample per cluster, thus it will also stay at $0$.
-Nevertheless, for all similarity measures, Stadion's behavior is consistent and valid even for large values of $K$.